Hinche, Haiti Dental Outreach

 Upon our return to the US, we spoke to many groups and began fundraising for dental equipment, supplies, and financial donations.
 In Nov.
 2012, after a great deal of hard work and prayer, we had our Grand Opening in Hinche and our first dental mission with our “new” 4 chair clinic.

-To date, we have completed fourteen mission trips to Hinche.
-Our most recent trip was in May, 2018, which was led by Dr. Dawn.
+To date, we have completed sixteen mission trips to Hinche.
+Our most recent trip was in January 2019.
 We now have a very operational 11-chair clinic!
 Our dental teams usually include 16-18 people and have been comprised of general dentists, oral surgeons, endodontists, hygienists, assistants, handymen, electricians and various helpers.
-We have now had 119 different volunteers join our mission teams in Hinche!
+We have now had 127 different volunteers join our mission teams in Hinche!
 Many have returned multiple times.

 We learn, adapt, grow and improve each trip.
-Over our first 14 missions we have performed: 3373 restorations, 2674 extractions, 77 root canals, 1319 cleanings, and 2781 fluoride varnish treatments.
+Over our first 16 missions we have performed: 3820 restorations, 2994 extractions, 82 root canals, 1545 cleanings, and 3003 fluoride varnish treatments and 400 Silver Diamine treatments (new in 2019).
+In today’s US dollars and within a + or– range of 15%, we have provided $2,393,500 of donated service.
 Although these numbers are very important, the true value is in sharing our gifts and talents in Christ’s name with our Haitian friends.

 The clinic provides opportunities for employment and skill development to local Haitians.
-We have an eager staff of interpreters who translate, provide dental education and even go to the schools and apply fluoride varnish treatments.
+We have an eager staff of interpreters who translate, provide dental education and even go to the schools and orphanage and apply fluoride varnish treatments.
 Our sterilization processes are now totally run by a Haitian.
-Local Haitian dentists and dental students have been observing and assisting at our clinic.
+In addition, local Haitian dentists and dental students have been observing and assisting at our clinic.
+In January 2019, for the first time, a Haitian dentist helped us with exams and cleanings.
 We believe that our impact is far reaching in the Hinche area and we are laying the foundation for continued improvement in oral health.

 Our mission trips would not be possible without all of the prayers and the wonderful donations from all of our supporters.
 THANK YOU!